franciscovilchezv/eurydice.rl/README.md

 ![](./docs/examples/qlearningautomodel.gif)

-### Interactive Q-learning w/ saving into model
+### Interactive Q-learning saving learning into a file

-Instead of using the automated policy, you can five the reward by yourself to the computer.
+Instead of using the automated policy, you can give the reward by yourself to the computer.
 You may want to use the `--model` for saving the progress that you have done so far.

 `python run_music_generation.py --interactive_mode --model <model>`

 ![](./docs/examples/qlearninginteractivemodel.gif)

-### Play optimal policy from a model
+### Play optimal policy from a file

-You can play optimal policy from a model.
+You can play optimal policy from a file with training progress.

 `python run_music_generation.py --model <model> --results`

 ![](./docs/examples/qlearningmodelresults.gif)

+###### Play the lick

+No one wants to hear [The Lick](https://youtu.be/krDxhnaKD7Q?t=63) again, but you can do it reproducing the results we have in `thelick` model.

+`python run_music_generation.py --model thelick --results`

 ### Automated Deep Q-learning